Do You Make These Mistakes with Virtual Career Fairs

 6. Being Disorganized:

-You do not have a notebook to record notes of meetings and you do not have your resume handy for reference.
+You do not have a notebook to record virtual career fair tips, notes of meetings and you do not have your resume handy for reference.
 Keep your notebook; resume, both print and electronic; and cheat sheet by your computer for easy reference.
-Additionally, have easy access to key information in electronic format so you can quickly copy and paste if you need to.
+Additionally, have easy access to key information [online career fair tips] in electronic format so you can quickly copy and paste if you need to.

 7. Lacking understanding of the process:

 Most job seekers will think that at a virtual career fair, there will be avatars walking about, but that’s not commonly the case.
-Think of it as a website with a navigation bar, and chat feature where you can click on the tab that you are interested in.
+Think of it as a website with a navigation bar, and chat feature where you can click on the tab, get some virtual career fair tips that you are interested in.

 8. Expecting to be hired on the spot:

-To get the most from virtual job fairs, be mindful of these eight key mistakes as you prepare, think of them like a traditional career fair, and you are unlikely to make any of the above mistakes.
+To get the most from virtual job fairs, be mindful of these virtual career fair tips as you prepare, think of them as a traditional career fair, and you are unlikely to make any of the above mistakes.